This page was last updated on 10 August 2018

 Some clients incorrectly believe that female sterilization will cause women to develop cancer of the reproductive organs (uterus, cervix, or ovaries).

 Female sterilization does not increase the risk of cancer of the reproductive organs which are defined below.
-In fact, several studies have reported a reduced risk of ovarian cancer after tubal occlusion.
 Very little research has been done to investigate the relationship between breast cancer and female sterilization, but so far there is no evidence of such a link.

 Some clients incorrectly believe that female sterilization involves the removal of some or all of a woman’s reproductive organs, including the vagina.

-Some clients incorrectly believe that female sterilization leads to health risks or side effects such as hysterectomy, poor health, pain, or hormonal imbalances.
+Some clients incorrectly believe that female sterilization leads to health risks or side effects such as hysterectomy, poor health, pain, changes in menstrual bleeding or hormonal imbalances.

 Some people incorrectly believe that female sterilization prevents pregnancy either by stopping ovulation or by killing a woman’s egg.